 A mini report that shows the detailed viewing of three Canadian OTT providers.

-2016 Video Consumption Research - OTT and TV Everywhere (Released March 2017) - click on Members button at right
+2016 Video Consumption Research - OTT and TV Everywhere (Released March 2017)

 With 60% of Canadians saying they regularly watch online programming each month, how and where do Canadians watch their content?
 CTAM Canada is pleased to present a mini-report that looks closer at the online video viewing habits of Canadians.

-2016 Paid TV Among Millennials Research (Released Feb 2017) - click on Members button at right
+2016 Paid TV Among Millennials Research (Released Feb 2017)

 Continuing on years of exclusive Canadian research, CTAM Canada presents another insightful study commissioned from Charlton Research.
 Presented at the 2016 Broadcaster Forum, this report tracks changing trends in video consumption throughout the Canadian television ecosystem, with a particular focus on Millennials across Canada.